justeattakeaway/httpclient-interception/README.md

 The primary use-case is for providing stub responses for use in tests for applications, such as an ASP.NET Core application, to drive your functional test scenarios.

+The library is based around an implementation of [`DelegatingHandler`](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.delegatinghandler), which can either be used directly as an implementation of `HttpMessageHandler`, or can be provided to instances of `HttpClient`.
+This also allows it to be registered via Dependency Injection to make it available for use in code under test without the application itself requiring any references to `JustEat.HttpClientInterception` or any custom abstractions of `HttpClient`.

+This design means that no HTTP server needs to be hosted to proxy traffic to/from, so does not consume any additional system resources, such as needing to bind a port for HTTP traffic, making it lightweight to use.

 ### Installation

 To install the library from [NuGet](https://www.nuget.org/packages/JustEat.HttpClientInterception/) using the .NET SDK run: